 I kept operating with this automated unconscious animal instinct for about 12 years in my life.
 I was always competing with others, and fear was the driving factor.
 During my childhood, I was constantly brainwashed that only by acquiring power can one truly achieve greatness.

-So my parents chose a career for me in the government services and I was made to prepare for the competitive exams.
-Now, competition for the government services in India is very hard (considering we are over 1.2 billion people in 2019).
+So my parents chose a career for me in the government services, and I was made to prepare for the competitive exams.
+Now, competition for India’s government services is tough (considering we are over 1.2 billion people in 2019).

 I spent five years of my youth (since the age of 22 after finishing college) sitting at home and preparing for this exam, but I could not get through.
 I used to give this exam every year and fail miserably.
 And every time my confidence went down because it made me think that I lack something within me to succeed in this exam.
 It made me anxious and depressed.